 Mission Statement, Philosophies, Objectives, Time Commitments, and Monetary Commitments

 Welcome!
 I found wrestling as a freshman in high school.
-It was mentally and physically challenging, and taught me how to work harder than I ever had.
-As Dan Gable, college and Olympic wrestling champion as well as coach of champions, said, “after wrestling, everything else is easy.”
-I had to balance the hard training with my schooling.
-I learned about mental toughness, superior balance, leverage and physics.
-It is something I came to love and carried it over to wrestling in the NCAA while at York College of PA.
-I am proud to say after 13 years of coaching other wrestlers, my own son told me he wanted to wrestle.
-He has wrestled for 2 winters and completed a summer camp and learned the challenges and rewards of the sport.
+It is a sport I love and have fun with.
+Our goal is to introduce the basics to athletes, teach them a variety of moves, and all in a fun interactive environment.
+We are so hands on it's hard not to fall in love.
+I am proud to say after 14 years of coaching other wrestlers, my own son told me he wanted to wrestle.
+He now has wrestled for 3 winters and completed a summer camp and learned the challenges and rewards of the sport.
 Hopefully after wrestling with your options, you choose to embark on this journey with us!

 What is the sport like?
 Two athletes compete against each other to score points or pin the other's shoulder blades to the mat.
 You score points by taking down your opponent, exposing their shoulder blades to the mat, or escaping from your opponent.
 It is a sport of control, strategy, and balance.
 It is a sport that both males and females can compete at all the way to the Olympic levels!